 All tasks are to be submitted by the designated time on the due date.
 All tasks submitted after this time will be deemed to be LATE unless there are exceptional circumstances.
 Tasks must be submitted in accordance with the instructions from the relevant faculty.
 All faculties must maintain a record of tasks submitted.
-Unless the Deputy Principal receives a completed an Illness Misadventure Application that provides an acceptable explanation for the late submission of a task (see pages 15 - 18), the student will receive a ZERO mark for that task (see page 21).
+Unless the Deputy Principal receives a completed an Illness Misadventure Application that provides an acceptable explanation for the late submission of a task, the student will receive a ZERO mark for that task.